ruqianq/csv-etl/README.md

 3, The JSON data would convert to input model.
 The input model serves as a data structure, so that we can gatekeep our input.
 For example if the API change the data format or schema our process break to prevent polluting downstream analysis

-4, Then we need to convert the input model into the destination data structure
+4, Convert the input model into the data structure match the desired output.

+5, Once the convert is completed, produce a csv file.